+Example:

-Example: Pat Smith receives a Level 1 award in Presentation Mastery in July.
-Their club receives credit toward a goal.
-Later in the year, they earn Level 2 in Presentation Mastery.
-Their club receives credit toward a goal for this award, too.
-However, in the same Toastmasters program year, Pat earns a second Level 1 but in Dynamic Leadership and a second Level 2 but in Dynamic Leadership; for these awards, their club does not receive credit toward Distinguished Club goals.
+Pat Smith receives a Level 1 award in Presentation Mastery in July.
+The club receives credit toward Goal 1.
+Later in the year, Pat earns a Level 2 in Presentation Mastery.
+Their club receives credit toward Goal 2 for this award, also.
+However, in the same Toastmasters program year, Pat earns a second Level 1 in Dynamic Leadership and a second Level 2 in Dynamic Leadership; for these awards, their club does not receive credit toward Distinguished Club goals as the club has already received credit for Pat's Level 1 and Level 2 in Presentation Mastery.